 5. Network Management

 Another great practice for seamless cloud migration is to design cloud architecture before starting the process of migration and map the resources to their respective areas.
 Organizations need to ensure that the resources are mapped to the same domain name, and clear and precise communication is sent to all the stakeholders involved to avoid confusion.

 It is extremely important to carefully examine and monitor the end-to-end process of cloud migration, as well as the post-migration phase.
 Monitoring and governance play a crucial role in the process of migration as applications might behave differently than they did in the data center because of changes in the architecture components.
 While monitoring, everything from the system, application, network, and audit trails should be captured and examined along with the data from the monitoring dashboard to find a correlation between various components and identify the areas to be improved for better functionality.

 Cloud migration is a business-critical process and requires multiple factors to be taken care of, including complex business decisions and comprehensive technical checklists.
-Without proper planning and implementation, a migration could degrade workload performance leading to higher IT costs, thereby negating a few of the primary benefits of cloud computing.
+Without proper planning and implementation from a professional business like Hurix, a migration could degrade workload performance leading to higher IT costs, thereby negating a few of the primary benefits of cloud computing.